-A new wheeled bin recycling collection, including paper, glass, food & drinks cans, plastic bottles & hard plastic food containers, cartons and cardboard.
-This will be collected fortnightly.
+- A new wheeled bin recycling collection, including paper, glass, food & drinks cans, plastic bottles & hard plastic food containers, cartons and cardboard.
+This will be collected fortnightly. - A new wheeled bin collection for organics to include food and garden waste.
+This will also be collected fortnightly.

-July -September 2013
+JULY -SEPTEMBER 2013